foreverfl/vscode/docs/editor/workspace-trust.md

 ![Untrusted files dialog](images/workspace-trust/untrusted-file-dialog.png)

-If you would prefer to not be prompted when opening files from outside trusted workspaces, you can set `setting(security.workspace.trust.untrustedFiles)` to `open`.
-You can also set `setting(security.workspace.trust.untrustedFiles)` to `newWindow` to always create a new window in Restricted Mode.
-Checking the **Remember my decision for all workspaces** option in the untrusted files dialog applies your choice to the `setting(security.workspace.trust.untrustedFiles)` user setting.
+If you would prefer to not be prompted when opening files from outside trusted workspaces, you can set `security.workspace.trust.untrustedFiles` to `open`.
+You can also set `security.workspace.trust.untrustedFiles` to `newWindow` to always create a new window in Restricted Mode.
+Checking the **Remember my decision for all workspaces** option in the untrusted files dialog applies your choice to the `security.workspace.trust.untrustedFiles` user setting.

 ### Opening untrusted folders